- Education and Science»

 Significance of the kingdom of Tolosa

 The history of the kingdom of Tolosa is short.
 On the surface it does not seem that Tolosa made any great or lasting contributions to world history.
-Some people would wonder why we would study such an insignificant kingdom then.
-Tolosa is an object lesson for modern people.
+Some people would wonder why we would study such an insignificant kingdom if it left nothing to history, but Tolosa is an object lesson for modern people.

 In it's short history the Kingdom of Tolosa went from a band of refugees and mercenaries to one of the most powerful states in Western Europe.
 There was a very real chance that the Visigoths could have taken over all of Europe, but it all changed as a result of one battle.
 We can never know what would have happened if the Visigoths won the Battle of Vouillé, but there is a good chance they would have destroyed the Frankish kingdom and dominated Europe.